nokia/ntt/docs/engine-trust.md

 Each has a test carrying its diagnosis, so the next attempt starts from what was already learned.

+## An ending is a value, not a silence

+"The engine does not guess" has an outward-facing twin that is easy to violate while honouring the first: **when nothing happened, say so with a value the suite can match on.** A testcase cannot distinguish an absence from a slow answer, and a harness that reports absence by simply not delivering anything forces every failure through the same channel — the guard timer — where they all look alike.

+It is the same rule each time it comes up, and it has come up repeatedly:

+- A **dial failure** on the TCP port fails the `map` operation, naming the address, rather than leaving a mapped port that receives nothing.
+- A **failed HTTP request** arrives as a `TransportError` with a matchable `reason` (`refused` and `reset` are retryable; `timeout` means wedged), rather than as no response at all.
+The reason is an enumeration, not the underlying error text, because that text is diagnostic and not API.
+- A **scheduler deadlock** is an `error` verdict, not a shrug.
+- An **undeclared verdict** stays `none` instead of being coerced to `pass`.
+- A **catch-all that also holds the commonest transient failure** is not a catch-all but a hole: after `reset` was split out of `other`, `other` means "unknown" again, and a suite can branch on it.

+The test for a new inbound path is therefore: *can a suite tell "it ended", "it failed", and "it is still going" apart without waiting for a timer?* If not, the missing distinction is a value that has not been given a name yet.
+This is why the HTTP port grew a second inbound type rather than a sentinel status, and it is the first question to ask of any streaming or push mechanism, where "the stream closed" and "the stream is quiet" are otherwise indistinguishable.

 ## What this means in practice

 The engine is dependable for single-component testcases: templates and